 With all that needs to be done in a changing marketplace, business owners cannot afford to be squeamish when it comes to ongoing investment in the company.
 When one reaches the point of not making logical investments in the company or tends to count the debt rather than the probable benefit, it might be time to sell.
 Most business owners reach a point where they are tired of “betting the farm”, tired of personal guarantees, tired of meeting financing requirements and covenants, and worn out over protecting assets from legal liability.
 There comes a time when it makes sense to “take some chips off the table” and build financial firewalls.

 Many have experienced the challenges of a family run business.
 As the succeeding generation grows into personal and business maturity, it may be time for a generational transfer of ownership.
 A recapitalization with a Private Equity Group as a financial partner can allow the founding shareholders to take the lion’s share of the business value in cash at closing, while the succeeding generation reinvests (through a small amount of the proceeds) for a meaningful share of the company going forward.
 The company would also have access to growth capital.
+This step generally requires a five-year commitment so foresight and planning are essential.
 How great would it be to again have a family relationship that is not encroached upon by business?
 Is the business stealing time from your kids or grandkids?
 Are you trading memories for dollars you’ll never need?
 Many business owners have delayed a sale in spite of the concerns of a loving spouse who desires a different and better life for themselves…until it’s too late.